squareben1/my_algorithms/README.md

 All function calls go on the stack.

-Using the example of searchign for a key in a box containing many boxes (which each potentially hold a box) you dont need to keep track of a pile of boxes, the stack does it for you.
+Using the example of searching for a key in a box containing many boxes (which each potentially hold a box) you dont need to keep track of a pile of boxes, the stack does it for you.

 This can be memory intensive.
 If you dont include a break clause it could go on forever (until the computer runs out of memory anyway).
 It will then exit with a stackoverflow error.